Middle East tensions push oil higher; euro up

 NEW YORK The euro made its first gain in four days on Thursday after the IMF said euro zone economies should have more time to cut budget deficits, while oil prices rose on escalating tensions between Syria and Turkey.

-European and U.S. shares climbed after data showed further signs of improvement in the U.S. labour market, though Wall Street pared its gains to end the day little changed.
+European and U.S. shares climbed after data showed further signs of improvement in the U.S. labor market, though Wall Street pared its gains to end the day little changed.

 The data overshadowed a downgrade of Spain's credit rating by Standard & Poor's late on Wednesday.